-Dr. Sandra L. Martin is the associate dean for research in the Gillings School of Global Public Health, and professor and associate chair for research in the Department of Maternal and Child Health.
+Dr. Sandra L. Martin is a professor and associate chair for research in the Department of Maternal and Child Health.

 Dr. Martin’s research, teaching and public health service focuses on gender-based violence.
 She has authored more than 100 peer-reviewed manuscripts, as well as book chapters and reports, on a wide range of violence related concerns including sexual violence, domestic violence and child maltreatment.
 Her research has been funded by multiple sources, including NIH, CDC, DOD, WHO and state agencies.

 Honors and AwardsBernard G. Greenberg Alumni Endowment Award

 2015, Gillings School of Global Public HealthFaculty Mentoring Award